How to plan a home funeral -- and yes, it's legal

 - Home Funeral Alliance

-This article was reprinted with permission from Rodale.com.
+This article is republished with permission from Rodale.com.